+- is disabled or has certain health conditions and has specific additional needs - has special educational needs (whether or not they have a statutory Education, Health and Care plan) - has a mental health need - is a young carer

+• is showing signs of being drawn in to anti-social or criminal behaviour, including gang involvement and association with organised crime groups or county lines

+• is frequently missing/goes missing from education, home or care,

+• has experienced multiple suspensions, is at risk of being permanently excluded from schools, colleges and in Alternative Provision or a Pupil Referral Unit.

-- has a disability or has certain health conditions and has specific additional needs; - Has special educational needs (whether or not they have a statutory education, health and care plan); - has a mental health need; - Is a young carer; - Is showing signs of being drawn in to anti-social or criminal behaviour, including gang involvement and association with organised crime groups or county lines; - Is frequently missing/goes missing from care or from home; - Is misusing drugs or alcohol themselves; - Is at risk of modern slavery, trafficking, sexual or criminal exploitation; - Is at risk of being radicalised or exploited; - Has a family member (carer/guardian) in prison, or is affected by parental offending; - Is in a family circumstance presenting challenges for the child, such as drug and alcohol misuse, adult mental health issues or domestic abuse; - Has returned home to their family from care;
+- is at risk of modern slavery, trafficking, sexual and/or criminal exploitation - is at risk of being radicalised or exploited - has a parent or carer in custody, or is affected by parental offending - is in a family circumstance presenting challenges for the child, such as drug and alcohol misuse, adult mental health issues and domestic abuse - is misusing alcohol and other drugs themselves - is at risk of so-called 'honour'-based abuse such as Female Genital Mutilation or Forced Marriage - is a privately fostered child.

-Commented [FS6]: ADDITIONAL INFORMATION

-- Is at risk of honour-based abuse such as Female Genital Mutilation or Forced Marriage; - Is a privately fostered child. - Is persistently absent from education, including persistent absences for part of the school day.

-All staff should be aware that behaviours linked to drug taking and/or alcohol misuse, deliberately missing education and consensual and non-consensual sharing of nudes and semi-nudes images and/or videos can be signs that children are at risk.
+All staff should be aware that behaviours linked to drug taking and/or alcohol misuse, unexplainable and/or persistent absences from education and consensual and non-consensual sharing of nudes and semi-nudes images and/or videos can be signs that children are at risk.